roigodelman/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD02_DEMO.md

 15. In the **Main** method, right-click the _Console.ReadLine()_ method call, point to **Breakpoint** , and then click **Insert Breakpoint**.
 16. To run the application, press F5.
 After a few seconds, the code execution will break, and the breakpoint will be highlighted in yellow.
 17. The list of students appears in the console window.
 Notice that there are two new students at the bottom of the list, and student 1 is missing from the list.
 Also notice that the salary of the teacher is now 101000.
-18. In Visual Studio 2012, on the **Debug** menu, point to **IntelliTrace** , and then click **IntelliTrace Events**.
+18. In Visual Studio 2017, while debugging, you can view **IntelliTrace** events in the  **Diagnostic Tools** pane on the right hand side of the window.
+19. In the **Diagnostic Tools** pane, on the bottom part below the charts, click on the **Events** tab.
+The **Events** tab lists various events that happen during execution.
+20. Events that start with "**ADO.NET:**" contain the actual SQL statements executed by Entity Framework.
-19. Notice the SQL update, delete, and insert statements that correspond to the salary update, student deletion, and the addition of the two new students.
+21. Notice the SQL update, delete, and insert statements that correspond to the salary update, student deletion, and the addition of the two new students.
-20. To stop the debugger, press Shift+F5.
+22. To stop the debugger, press Shift+F5.

 ©2016 Microsoft Corporation.
 All rights reserved.